alphagov/govuk-frontend/docs/installation/installing-with-npm.md

 @import "node_modules/govuk-frontend/govuk/all";
 ```

-If you want to override GOV.UK Frontend's styles with your own styles, add the `@import` line below your own Sass rules.
+If you want to override GOV.UK Frontend's styles with your own styles, add the `@import` line before your own Sass rules.

 You can also import individual components.
 For example to import the [button](https://design-system.service.gov.uk/components/button/) component: